 So they have a dance.

 That's why the hoops are wrapped around with fur.
-They use these hoops just around the drum too.
+They use these hoops just around the drum.
 They use them, then put them away.
-That's respect for the drum.
-In respect they hang four of them together.
-Hanging them together means that this world is yours and that you'll hang tough to that Indian belief.
+That's respect for the animal, and respect for the drum.
+And in respect they hang four of the hoops together.
+Hanging them together means that this world is yours -- north and the south, east and west -- and hanging them up means that you'll hang tough to that Indian belief.

-wáy-nI-m^-shæ na-gah-a-wI'n is a love song.
-Everyone likes to hear an Indian love call.
-In one of our songs there's a pair of lovers talking under a big tree.
+At our gatherings we like to hear songs about just about everything, and in the evenings especially everyone likes to hear an Indian love call. wáy-nI-m^-shæ na-gah-a-wI'n is a love song.
+At the powwows young folks just coming into their lifes begin to take notice of one another, just like they do also at sugaring and at ricing time.(24) A young man and a young girl that take notice of each other might talk . . . a little . . . and maybe even sit together and discuss their ways of life.
+The old folks are watching on, of course, but that watching also brings them to thinking about their own younger times.
+In one of our songs there's a pair of lovers talking like that under a big tree.
 The father and mother can not hear what they're talking about.
 She meets him by that tree, and he leans on that tree while talking to her.
 She's standing there making something with her handwork.
 And that man, that Indian, sings.
 He says, in the song, "Please" -- it's the same word as please, mah-no -- "let it be."
 He says, "Please be my girlfriend.
 Come to me.
 Come with me to my house.
 I'm lonesome.
 I'm lonesome at my home.
 Come to me.
 Come with me.
 I will be lonely.
 I will be lonely for you.
 For you I will be lonely.
 For you I am lonely."

 She answers.
 She hears the verse of it and she has to answer by love songs.
 And she answers with the same tune.
 "I would like to go, but I have a child.
 I will go.
 Please take me along.
 I am lonesome, too.
 I shall go.
 I will go."